A Neuro-Symbolic Framework for Answering Graph Pattern Queries in Knowledge Graphs: Conclusions

-In this work, we present an approach to approximate the answers to arbitrary CQs over incomplete knowledge graphs by applying the mature toolbox developed for answering tree-like CQs.
-As for future work, we plan on expanding other neuro-symbolic architecture with the ability to deal with unanchored queries, so that we can also implement our approach in these architectures.
-While this approximation is cost-efficient, it can affect the quality of the retrieved answers.
-In fact, overapproximations may return answers that are not necessarily sound, even when the data is complete.
-One of our main goals for future work is to develop neuro-symbolic methods for CQs on knowledge graphs that return exact answers when evaluated on complete data.
+\unr improves capabilities of neural query processors with an approximation scheme for cyclic queries, and a latent encoding of existential quantification for queries without anchors.
+Results show that \unr outperforms other neural methods capable of answering cyclic patterns, as well as a baseline inspired by the area of probabilistic query evaluation.
+Interestingly, \unr achieves all of this while also remain being competitive for standard anchored, tree-like queries.

+Despite our advances, we are still far from obtaining a neural query processing engine capable of dealing with any graph database query \citep{Ren-Survey_2023}.
+For future work, we plan to continue designing good overapproximation schemes for more complex queries.
+Another line of research is to develop neuro-symbolic methods capable of answering cyclic queries that return exact answers when evaluated on complete data.
 This process can be computationally demanding, but over the last decade, {\em worst-case optimal} algorithms have been developed for retrieving such answers in a symbolic manner \citep{DBLP:journals/sigmod/NgoRR13}.
 We plan to investigate how such algorithms can be integrated into the neuro-symbolic framework studied in this paper to provide high-quality answers in a context where data is considered incomplete.

-Another important issue we aim to address is determining the appropriate semantics for evaluating CQs over incomplete knowledge graphs.
-Neural approaches for completing knowledge graphs often produce a probability or score that indicates the likelihood of a link's existence between two given entities.
-This places us in the realm of {\em probabilistic} data.
-The data management community has long been studying how queries over probabilistic data should be interpreted \citep{Suciu_prob_book:2011}.
-We believe it is important to understand how this semantics aligns with the one used in the neuro-symbolic evaluation of tree-like CQs and how the techniques employed to approximate the probabilistic evaluation of CQs can be used in our setting.